GramAddict/docs/configuration.md

 min_likers
 max_likers
-      You can specify the range of likers of a post you want to interact with.
-By default it's 1 to 1000000 likers For using this feature you should activate like counts in your ig app: settings -> privacy -> posts -> Hide Like and View Counts -> OFF It works with ..-likers-.. and ..-posts-.. jobs.
+      You can specify the range of likers that a post must have for interact with it (or its likers).
+      By default it's 1 to 1000000 likers.
+      For using this feature you should activate like counts in your ig app: settings -> privacy -> posts -> Hide Like and View Counts -> OFF It works with ..-likers-.. and ..-posts-.. jobs.